The Simpsons season 17: Awards

-"The Seemingly Neverending Story" won an Emmy for Outstanding Animated Program, the first Simpsons episode to win since season 14's "Three Gays of the Condo" and the ninth time in the history of the show.
+"The Seemingly Never-Ending Story" won an Emmy for Outstanding Animated Program, the first Simpsons episode to win since season 14's "Three Gays of the Condo" and the ninth time in the history of the show.
 Kelsey Grammer received the Emmy for Outstanding Voice-Over Performance for "The Italian Bob".

+At the 59th Writers Guild of America Awards, John Frink won the Writers Guild of America Award for Television: Animation for his script for "The Italian Bob".
+The writers for "Simpsons Christmas Stories", "Kiss Kiss, Bang Bangalore", and "Girls Just Want to Have Sums" were nominated for the same award.
+The writers for "The Girl Who Slept Too Little" and "See Homer Run" were nominated for the same award at the 58th Writers Guild of America Awards.

+At the 34th Annie Awards, Ian Maxtone-Graham won the Annie Award for Outstanding Achievement for Writing in an Animated Television/Broadcast Production for his script for "The Seemingly Never-Ending Story".
+At the 16th Environmental Media Awards, "The Bonfire of the Manatees" won the award for Television Episodic Comedy.

 Nielsen ratings

 The show ranked 56th in the seasonal ratings tied with Invasion, America's Funniest Home Videos, and The Amazing Race with a viewership 9.2 million viewers and an 18–49 Nielsen Rating of 4.4/11.